 One of the most important programs at WCGHS is the Foster Volunteer Program.
-Foster Volunteers swoop in to save the day and open their homes to animals when they need short- or medium-term care and attention.
+Foster Volunteers swoop in to save the day by opening their homes to animals when they are in need short, temporary or long-term care and attention.

 Reasons for Foster Care:

-- Animals recovering from medical procedures, such as spay/neuter, dental, or even amputations
+- Animals recovering from medical procedures, such as spay/neuter, dental, or other surgeries

 - Animals who need special socializing or training

 - Animals who do not do well emotionally or behaviorally in a shelter setting

 - When the shelter is filled to capacity, yet there is an animal needing a safe place to stay until space in the shelter becomes available

 - Temporary fosters for emergency situations, or just to give a long-term resident a break from the shelter

 - Volunteers 18 years of age or older

 - Families that have at least one parent signed up as the Foster Volunteer.
 Parent must supervise children under 18 with the animal.